<

 of the

-Tinkling Spring Presbyterian Church in 1740, one of whose first
+Tinkling Spring Presbyterian Church at its founding in

-tasks was to obtain a Presbyterian minister from County Donegal, the
+tasks had been to obtain a Presbyterian minister from back "home" in County Donegal,

 thirty-year-old John Craig.

-Fishersville exit from I-64.
-A few miles east of the church,
+Fishersville exit from I-64 on the way into Waynsboro .
+A few miles on east of the church

-in present day Waynesboro, young Andrew McClure took 370 acres in
+flows the South River, along which young Andrew McClure took 370 acres

 This James McClure (1685-1761) had been a tailor in Raphoe, County